kylesza/Inventory_Software/README.md

 Inventory_Software
 ==================

-A quick python scriptI wrote for work.
+A quick python script I wrote for work.

 #####################################
 ##Empire Wire and Cable